How Many Diapers Does a Baby Need Per Day? - Judes Family Skip to content

 • your baby makes certain sounds or words before they need to go

-• the gestures and facial expressions of your baby, such as eye contact, fussing, stretching, or straining
+• the gestures and facial expressions of your baby, such as eye contact, whining, stretching, or straining

 Additionally, many children have bowel movements at individual times that are repetitive (for example, after breastfeeding or sleeping).
 If you notice one or more of these signs, it's time to change your baby's diaper.
 Parents often recognize a pattern in their newborn's elimination times after a short while.
 These patterns may change over time but can continue to be recognized and anticipated.